chris4540/hyprdots-rofi-audio-selector/README.md

 ## Introduction

-This repository contains the script to create a rofi dmenu for help selecting the audio input and output.
+This repository contains the scripts to create a rofi dmenu for help selecting the audio input and output.

+It is assumed that you have installed hyprdots and the dependencies.

 ## Installation